 7.0 GA: New Features of Virtual DataPort¶

-This section lists the new features of Denodo Virtual DataPort 7.0 GA.
-For the list of features included in the updates of Denodo 7.0, check their RELEASE NOTES.
+This section lists the new features of Denodo Virtual DataPort 7.0 GA (with no updates).
+For the list of features included in the updates of Denodo 7.0, read their RELEASE NOTES and the pages What Is New in Denodo 7.0 Update XXX of the New Features Guide.

 Salesforce.com Data Source¶